-The visual advantages of camera drones have most impacted the way that expensive luxury homes are presented on the MLS and on agent’s websites.
+The visual advantages of camera drones have most impacted how expensive luxury homes are presented on the MLS and agent’s websites.

 It’s hard to argue that in the luxury property market, drone photography has upped the real estate marketing game in a big way.

-Luxury property markets across America, Canada and Europe are incorporating drone photography into their marketing, very quickly.
+Luxury property markets across America, Canada, and Europe incorporate drone photography into their marketing very quickly.

 In the ultra-luxe Silicon Valley market, drone photography has entered the real estate world in a major way.

-While 2015 was mostly a year of high-end marketing experiments, in 2016, it seems that every level of the market is beginning to experiment with drone-based photography.
+2015 was the year of high-end marketing experiments; today, every level of the market is using drone-based video and photography.